 Electrical Systems Design for the Non-Electrical Engineer

-If you have no formal electrical engineering education, this course will teach you how electrical distribution systems for commercial and industrial buildings are designed and operated.
+If you have no formal electrical engineering education, or you are new to the industry, this course will teach you how electrical distribution systems for commercial and industrial buildings are designed and operated.
 Emphasizing basic electrical concepts rather than rigorous mathematical derivations, expert instructors introduce the fundamental direct current concepts and extend them to single-phase and three-phase alternating current systems.
-After completing this course you will know how to design low voltage (1,000 volts and below) electrical distribution systems and you will have a sound understanding of the associated codes and standards, as well as the important grounding, power quality, and arc-flash issues.
+After completing this course, you will better understand how to design low voltage (1,000 volts and below) facility electrical distribution systems.
+You will also gain a better understanding of the electrical codes and standards, as well as electrical system operational issues such as grounding, power quality, and arc-flash.

 Learning Outcomes:

-• Identify how electrical distribution systems for commercial and industrial buildings are designed and operated
+• Better understand how low-voltage (1,000 volts and below) electrical distribution systems for commercial and industrial buildings are designed, constructed, and operated.

-• Understand key concepts such as grounding, power factor, harmonics, and arc flash safety.
+• Take some of the mystery out of key electrical concepts such as grounding, power factor, harmonics, and arc flash safety.

 Who Should Attend: